 high support Services overview

-On behalf of the Ballymun Local Drugs Task Force (BLDTF), the BJC offers a service to people who have or have had drug or alcohol issues.
+On behalf of the Ballymun Local Drugs and Alcohol Task Force (BLDATF), the BJC offers a service to people who have or have had drug or alcohol issues.
 The service aims to develop bridging supports for clients coming from a background of drug or alcohol use.

 About our service